EpiForeSITE/software/data/README.md

 # List of existing software

 This folder holds information about existing software developed by the ForeSITE group.
 To add a new software, please create a new yaml file (template below) and add it to the list.
-Executing the [../README.qmd](../README.qmd) quarto file will automatically update the list of software included in the README.md at the root level of the repository and update the `software.xlsx` file included in this folder.
+Executing the [../README.qmd](../README.qmd) quarto file (command: `quarto render README.qmd`) will automatically update the list of software included in the README.md at the root level of the repository and update the `software.xlsx` file included in this folder.

 ## YAML Template
 Fill in the template fields with your project's information.